 2 – If you buy Porto Card, you’ll get a discount of 20%.
 This doesn’t avoid the queue but it saves you money.
 You can buy Porto Card with transportation here and Porto Card Walker (without transportation) here.

 3 – If you’re a patient person, you can visit Serralves for free on the first Sunday morning of each month.
 Keep in mind that the museum will be packed so I advise you to go at the opening hour (10am).

-3. Get amazed at the Lello bookshop
+3. Get amazed at the Lello bookstore

-I have already told you the story behind the stunning Lello bookshop, where people believe that J. K. Rowling wrote her first Harry Potter book (it’s a lie!).
+I have already told you the story behind the stunning Lello bookstore, where people believe that J. K. Rowling wrote her first Harry Potter book (it’s a lie!).
 Nonetheless, visiting this neo – gothic bookshop is definitely one of the top things to do in Porto.

-However, you must consider that if you buy the ticket online you have priority, which means that you will avoid the long queue to buy the ticket and more importantly you will avoid the reaaaaaally long queue at the entrance of Lello bookshop.
+However, you must consider that if you buy the ticket online you have priority, which means that you will avoid the long queue to buy the ticket and more importantly you will avoid the reaaaaaally long queue at the entrance of Lello bookstore.
 It’s a trade off you need to consider, as it really depends on how much you value your time.

 4. Visit MMIPO – Misericórdia do Porto Museum and Church

 MMIPO is the most underrated monument in Porto but it shouldn’t be as it’s simply gorgeous!
 It tells the story of Santa Casa da Misericórdia do Porto, the most important religious organisation in Portugal, and it’s charity work throughout the centuries.

 Even though the museum is about the story of this religious organisation, it has a very clean and modern design that appeals to everyone, which is why I included on this list of things to do in Porto.